 Call the Homemade Theatre box office ( 518-587-4427) between 12 and 5 p.m. and mention code HelpTLC or go to www.homemadetheater.org and click "buy tickets now" and enter code HelpTLC.
 SEE YOU THERE!

 To Love a Child is pleased to partner with HMT for the opening night of A Christmas Carol.
 We will receive 50% of all tickets purchased on November 28, 29, and 30th.
 Use the code HelpTLC please.
 Mark your calendars!!

 It's official.
-We are going to Haiti around the 3rd week of August.
+We are going to Haiti in November.
 RPI-Engineers for a Sustainable World will be part of our team and will be constructing a mobile solar charging station in Rantlamouaie.
 We are looking for several teachers to join us to conduct a special training session with the Haitian teachers.
 Of course, there is always room for others--everyone has a gift to share!